 We made our way through Fort Williams to Glencoe, with its green and yellow mountains.
 There was very little brush on the mountains.
 They were filming a movie where we stopped to take in the views.
 Many waterfalls were rushing down the mountains as we drove through the area.
 We passed a road which led to the area where filming of James Bond took place, and where part of the third Harry Potter was filmed.

 Next we drove through the crowded town of Fort Williams on the way to Ben Nevis, the tallest peak in Scotland, which stands about 4K feet.
-Many people visit the area to climb Ben Nevis, and a popular tour for climbers is to complete the National Three Peaks Challenge, where participants travel to and climb 3 peaks in the U.K., all within ONE day.
+Many people visit the area to climb Ben Nevis.
+A popular tour for climbers to complete is the National Three Peaks Challenge.
+Participants travel to and climb 3 peaks in the U.K., all within ONE day.
 These three peaks are Ben Nevis in Scotland, Snowdon in Wales, and Scafell Pike in England.

 The tour guide insisted that we were a lucky group that day, because Ben Nevis is often shrouded by cloud cover, and is only visible about every 10 days.
 We had nice clear views.

 It was a loooong ride back to Edinburgh from here.
-Our Guide broke up the trip with an extra stop at Trossachs Woollen Mill, where we were treated to fields of sheep as well as Highland cows, which we were able to feed carrots.
+Our Guide broke up the trip with an extra stop at Trossachs Woollen Mill.
+We were treated to fields of sheep as well as Highland cows, which we were able to feed carrots.

 All in all, it was a jam-packed tour that took us all over Scotland, and Highland Tours did a fantastic job.
 Although was a LOT of ground to cover, and I would recommend to split up those attractions into a couple days if you’ve got the time!